 I like lists.
 Very much.
 I like having plans and guidelines and itineraries, and the thought of going into any sort of a trip with no plan makes me anxious.
 Before researching any form of vacation, you can find me on Pinterest looking up top 10 lists of things to do; where to go, what to eat, must-see attractions.
 I like going in to a trip with some sort of outline of what I should absolutely not miss – and then I make my plan around that.
 Plans a good thing – and nothing requires more planning than your first trip to Walt Disney World!

 - Ride the MK mountain range: Space, Splash, and Big Thunder make up the Magic Kingdom mountain range, and they are some of the most classic Walt Disney World rides.
 Try to fit all three into your first trip – see if you can do them all in one day!
+Bonus points if you also find time to ride Seven Dwarves Mine Train, an honorary member of the mountain range family!

 - Take a photo in front of the castle: how many millions of people do you think have family photos taken in front of Cinderella’s Castle?
 That’s because it is such an iconic image of the Disney parks!
 Here’s an insider tip – book a breakfast reservation for before the Magic Kingdom opens to get a great picture in front of the castle without all the crowds in the way!
+Oh, and did you know Disney actually offers Magic Kingdom photo shoots where you can have professional pictures taken in front of the castle?!
+Read more about Disney’s Family Portrait Sessions here!

 - Eat a Mickey ice cream bar: these classic chocolate-covered ice cream bars are not only adorable, they’re delicious!
 Soft vanilla ice cream slathered in silky smooth milk chocolate, and all in the shape of your favorite mouse!
 A must-do for your first trip!
+If you’re not a chocolate fan but still want something to cool you down on a hot Disney day, head over to Adventureland for a Dole Whip instead; this soft-serve pineapple flavored ice cream is a Disney classic!

 - Snack around the World (Showcase): walking around the World Showcase at Epcot is an experience in itself, but really get to experience a little of each country by picking up a snack in each location.
 My favorites are the School Bread in Norway, fresh caramel corn from Germany, and a Brioche ice cream sandwich from France.
 Want to try the drinks too?
 Check out this awesome guide to the best drinks around World Showcase from Delish.